 Daniel J. Walther, Chair; Terrence J. Lindell; Erika L. Lindgren

-- demonstrate perceptive reading, summarizing, critical thinking, and intelligent articulation skills in research projects.
+- To develop skills for perceptive reading, critical thinking, summarizing, and intelligent articulation.

-- demonstrate the ability to conduct research using primary materials.
+- To develop the ability to use and conduct research in primary materials.

-- demonstrate knowledgeable oral communication and information literacy skills.
+- To demonstrate knowledgeable oral communication and information literacy skills.